 Student Learning Outcomes (SLOs) are necessary to program assessment as they relate directly to evidence gathering and evaluation of what students have learned in their experience as PLP scholars with a Leadership Studies minor.
 These include student competence in personal leadership skills and interpersonal skills (coupled together under self-leadership), leadership theory and history, ethical behaviors, critical thinking, problem-solving and decision- making, and civic engagement.
-These outcome categories initially were established in tandem (concert?) with the Colorado Leadership Alliance in 2005-2006 as CLA member schools began to share academic and programmatic best practices.
+These outcome categories initially were established in concert with the Colorado Leadership Alliance in 2005-2006 as CLA member schools began to share academic and programmatic best practices.
 Academic directors from each campus met over a period of three to five months to determine a set of common outcomes through which individual campuses might share and compare goals and opportunities.
 Although individual campus outcomes varied in priority and execution, all campuses share a set of similar ideas about what scholars should know by completion of their programs.

 It is from this process that CSU-Pueblo PLP faculty began tying individual course goals and objectives to overall program outcomes.
 Such ongoing student learning assessment ensures the program remains adaptable, current, and strategic, thereby continuing to produce outstanding graduates who are prepared to be successful in a variety of leadership roles as they develop their careers.
 Further, staff involvement with the Experiential Education (EE) Task Force has resulted in EE course designations for all Leadership Studies minor courses, meeting both program and course goals.
 As of August 2016, all PLP courses have EE designation.
+In the past two years of aligning more fully with these designations, we have begun to look more closely at "across the board" experiential opportunities through campus-initiated activities, such as Todos Santos, and encouraged PLP scholars to participate in CLA experiential weekends-a new series of activities announced in January 2018.

 In the initial planning for university assessment procedures, PLP staff referred to the initial eight program goals developed through the self-study process.
-As planning evolved, these goals were translated into six outcomes and summarized on the PLP Curriculum Map where outcome measures could be tracked on a course by course basis.
+As planning evolved, these goals were translated into six outcomes and summarized on the PLP Curriculum Map (page 8 of this plan) where outcome measures could be tracked on a course by course basis.
 Also included on the Map are "other" opportunities for measuring outcomes via co-curricular activities-such as volunteerism, participation in student leadership on campus, and related opportunities.
 These outcomes are noted below, and the measures on a course by course basis are itemized in the Curriculum Map.